topickering/Bank-Tech-Test/README.md

 The app uses the following gems:
 - rspec for testing,
+- timecop to help account for time in tests,
 - simple-cov to assess test coverage,
 - rubocop for linting.